The Theory of Money, Part 23

 Image credit: Lynne Sladky

-Two weeks ago, we saw how the bankers came together to form a reserve-sharing central bank, which succeeded at avoiding that near-collapse when the bank run started.
-Last week, we analyzed the situation further to show how a lot of societal leverage plus a lack of societal diversification is what led to the near-collapse of the banking system (one of the hallmarks of a societal default) in our fictitious society.
+In Part 19, we saw how the bankers came together to form a specie pool, which succeeded at avoiding that near-collapse when the bank run started.
+In Part 20, we analyzed the situation further to show how a lot of societal leverage plus a lack of societal diversification is what led to the near-collapse of the banking system (one of the hallmarks of a societal default) in our fictitious society.
 So let’s see what happens next!

-Because the banks all learned that hard lesson from Indie Bank’s experience, they set the reserve-sharing interest rate very high to discourage banks from having to use this safety net.
-They also started being a little bit more parsimonious with loans they were giving out so that their fractional reserve banking system doesn’t topple.
-(Don’t kill the goose that is laying their golden eggs!)
-As a result of all this, their average reserve ratios rose.
+Because the banks all learned that hard lesson from Independent Bank’s experience, they set the reserve requirement to 20% and set the reserve-lending interest rate very high to discourage banks from going below that number.
+They also started being a little bit more parsimonious with who they would loan money to so that their fractional reserve banking system doesn’t topple (through a high default rata) at the slightest provocation.
+Remember, they don’t want to kill the goose that is laying their golden eggs!
+So they’ll make sure that goose lays a safe number of eggs.

+So now the average reserve ratio increased from around 10% to around 20%.
 You know what the implication of higher reserve ratios is, don’t you?
-Let’s find out.
+Let’s see what happens.

 If, in all of society, there were 10,000 total gold coins, and nearly all of them (for simplicity) were stored in banks, and the pre-bank run average reserve ratio was only 10%, using our handy formula to figure out what the money multiplier was (Money Multiplier = 1 / Reserve Ratio), we get a money multiplier of 10, which means there were 100,000 Goldnotes circulating.

-Actually, let me first clarify what isn’t going to be a serious issue.
-If the total number of Labor Units stored in the form of cash in society was 10,000, that number doesn’t change when the number of circulating Goldnotes changes.
-All that changed was the Goldnote:LU ratio, which changed from 0.1 to 0.2.
-So, to be clear, no LUs were directly lost from the circulating Goldnotes decreasing.
+First, let me first clarify what isn’t going to be a serious issue.
+If the total number of Wealth Units stored in the form of cash in society was 10,000, that number doesn’t change when the number of circulating Goldnotes changes.
+All that changed was the WU:Goldnote ratio, which changed from 0.1 to 0.2.
+So, to be clear, no WUs were directly lost from the circulating Goldnotes decreasing.

-If there were a magical way of people being able to know exactly what the total number of Goldnotes circulating at any given moment is, there would be no problem with changes in circulating Goldnotes.
-People setting prices would simply price their goods and services in terms of LUs and then use the moment’s exchange rate to determine the price in Goldnotes.
-That way, the price paid is always the true price, as expressed in LUs.
-They could even do this for loans, quantifying the size of the loan (and also the interest rate) in LUs rather than Goldnotes.
+If there were a magical way of people being able to know exactly what the total number of Goldnotes circulating at any given moment is, there would be no problem with changes in the number of circulating Goldnotes.
+People setting prices would simply price their goods and services in terms of WUs and then use the moment’s exchange rate to determine the price in Goldnotes.
+That way, the price paid is always the wealth price, as expressed in WUs.
+They could even do this for loans, quantifying the size of the loan in WUs rather than Goldnotes.

-Unfortunately, we don’t have a way of knowing the money:LU ratio.
-So we set a price according to all the information we have at the time, and if the value of money changes, we adjust our prices once we know that the value of money has changed.
-Or, sneakily, we keep the price the same and give less hoping our customers won’t notice and will therefore think they’re getting a great deal!
+Unfortunately, we don’t have a way of accurately knowing the up-to-the-minute WU:money ratio.
+So we set a price according to all the information we have at the time, and if the value of money changes, we adjust our prices once we come to know that the value of money has changed.
+Or, sneakily, we keep the price the same and give less (shrinkflation) hoping our customers won’t notice and will therefore think they’re getting a great deal!

-During the lag time between the value of money changing and the prices being adjusted to reflect that new money:LU ratio, some prices are adjusting faster than others, and a lot of inefficiencies arise.
+During the lag time between the value of money changing and the prices being adjusted to reflect that new WU:money ratio, some prices are adjusting faster than others, and a lot of inefficiencies arise.
 I will summarize them all by saying this: When prices are no longer accurately reflective of the the value of things, people no longer have the information needed to put limited resources to the best uses.
-Hayek wrote most persuasively about this, as I have discussed before.
+Hayek wrote most persuasively about this, as I have discussed here and here.

 How about an example?